 Shortly after the ultimate oscillator broke back down, Ethereum dropped by over 50%.
 At the very least, this should have had you tightening up stops as soon as you saw the divergence between the oscillator and price, saving you massive potential losses.

 Ultimate Oscillator Sell Signal

 The ultimate oscillator does at well at keeping you out of trouble during rangebound markets, and it is also a great tool to find good exits to longer-term trades.
-After all, if you choose to only follow the longer-term trend, you need something to tell you when it is time to take profits and perhaps wait for a pullback.
+If you choose to only follow the longer-term trend, you need something to tell you when it is time to take profits and wait for a pullback.
 The ultimate oscillator is great at doing this.

-One major issue with the ultimate oscillator is that it is not necessarily included as a preset within all trading platforms, so you may have to find it somewhere.
-Nonetheless, there are plenty of free add-ons available out there that allow you to customize your terminal.
+One major issue with the ultimate oscillator is that it is not always included as a preset within all trading platforms, so you may have to find it somewhere.
+Nonetheless, there are many free add-ons available out there that allow you to customize your terminal.

 How does the ultimate oscillator work?

 The ultimate oscillator calculates buying pressure on three different time frames based upon recent price action, then produces a smoothed weighed average which can be used to indicate whether an asset is overbought or oversold.

 On oscillator is a technical indicator which produces a signal to indicate whether a particular asset is oversold or overbought, meaning that the price is over-extended from its average and prone to snap back to it.
 Oscillators can also be used to measure momentum.